Perez Art Museum Miami at night

 Historical Museum of Southern Florida

-DESCRIPTION: This well-endowed history museum tells the stories of South Florida and the Caribbean; archaeological reference artifacts in the museum’s collection number more than 6,850; prints and photographs in museum’s research center number over 1.1 million; the venue also features a major exhibit describing the trials and triumphs of African Americans; a jewel among the Metro Miami-Dade Cultural Center, it also features the central library
+DESCRIPTION: This well-endowed history museum tells the stories of South Florida and the Caribbean.
+Archaeological reference artifacts in the museum’s collection number more than 6,850.
+Prints and photographs in the museum’s research center number over 1.1 million.
+The venue also features a major exhibit describing the trials and triumphs of African Americans.
+This jewel among the Metro Miami-Dade Cultural Center also features the central library.

-ADMISSION: see website for prices, age 6 and under enter FREE
+ADMISSION: see the website for prices, age 6 and under enter FREE

 DAYS & HOURS: Tue-Sat 10a-5p, Sun Noon-5p; 3rd Thursday of the month 10a-9p